Financial Planning

 Does BAH change after a PCS?

-Yes — BAH adjusts to the new ZIP code on the effective date of PCS.
-Mid-month moves are prorated: the losing-station rate applies through the day before the effective date, and the gaining-station rate begins on the effective date.
+Yes — BAH adjusts to the rate for the new duty station on the day you report there.
+Mid-month moves are prorated on a 30-day-month basis: the losing-station rate applies through the day before you report, and the gaining-station rate begins on the report date (DoD FMR Vol 7A, Ch 26, Table 26-38).
 The DJMS pay-cutoff schedule determines which paycheck reflects the change.

 Are dependents counted in BAH?

 Yes.
 BAH has two tiers: with-dependents and without-dependents.
-Any qualifying dependent (spouse, child, qualifying parent under DoD definitions) qualifies the member for the higher with-dependents rate.
+Any qualifying dependent (civilian spouse, child, qualifying parent under DoD definitions) qualifies the member for the higher with-dependents rate.
+A spouse who is on active duty and entitled to basic pay is not a qualifying dependent (DoD FMR Vol. 7A Ch.
+26).
 The amount does not increase further with additional dependents — it is a binary tier.

 Is BAH taxable income?